Green-Software-Foundation/patterns/docs/catalog/cloud/evaluate-whether-to-use-TLS-termination.md

 Regarding the SCI equation, implementing non-TLS communication will impact:

-- `E`: By reducing CPU
-, we reduce the amount of energy needed to support the communication transport.
+- `E`: By reducing CPU, we reduce the amount of energy needed to support the communication transport.
 - `M`: By reducing the compute resource requirements, we reduce the total embodied carbon emissions.

 ## Assumptions